How to determine which metal clay is right for your projects might be a dilemma – but we are here to help.

 Different strengths within the clays hold as well.
 PMC standard is not known for being a strong clay that holds together densely, while low fire Art Clay formulas are known to be denser.
 However, beyond the standard of PMC clay, other types of MPC are available such as PMC3 and PMC+, both significantly stronger than the standard formula.

 In addition to the density and shrinkage levels, the firing time and temperature is varied amongst the brands as well.
 There are Low-Fire clays, Medium-Fire clays, High-Fire clays, and Gold clays.
 Amongst each category, each respective brand of PMC and Art Clay has its own firing times and temperatures- there is no consistency across the board so be sure to reference the instructions before firing, depending which clay you are using.
+Also, don’t forget safe conduct when dealing with fire.

 Working with the Clay